 The machine can be lifted with a fork lift under the steel saw frame.
-A sling or chain hoist may be used under the arm ONLY if placed at the rear of the arm near the column.
+A sling or chain hoist may be used under the arm ONLY if placed at the rear of the arm near the column with the arm clamp handle and the base clamp handle tightened down.

-Attach the legs using the 3/8" hexhead cap screws, lock washers and nuts provided in the hardware bag.
+Attach the legs using the 3/8" hex head cap screws, lock washers and nuts provided in the hardware bag.